jessyborg/connect-payment-integration-paypal-test/processor/README.md

 # Payment Integration Processor
 This module provides an application based on [commercetools Connect](https://docs.commercetools.com/connect), which is triggered by HTTP requests from Checkout UI for payment operations.

-The corresponding payment, cart or order details would be fetched from composable commerce platform, and then be sent to external PSPs for various payment operations such as create/capture/cancel/refund payment.
+The corresponding payment, cart or order details would be fetched from composable commerce platform, and then be sent to PayPal payment service for various payment operations such as create/capture/cancel/refund payment.

 The module also provides template scripts for post-deployment and pre-undeployment action.
 After deployment or before undeployment via connect service completed, customized actions can be performed based on users' needs.